klausman/lib_users/README.md

 12451,16244,16249,16252,16253,16254,26931,28912,29631,8810,894 "/usr/sbin/apache2 -D DEFAULT_VHOST -D INFO -D LANGUAGE -D DAV -D SVN -D MAILMAN -D PHP5 -D USERDIR -D SVN_AUTHZ -D SUEXEC -D SSL -D SSL_DEFAULT_VHOST -D AUTH_DIGEST -D PERL -d /usr/lib64/apache2 -f /etc/apache2/httpd.conf -k start"
 ```

-Here, the first column is a comma-seperated list of PIDs that share the same
+Here, the first column is a comma-separated list of PIDs that share the same
 command line.
 The second column is the command line in quotation marks.
 If the
 -s command line option is used, there will also be information about the names
 of the deleted files in use.